tyrellcurry/tyrellcurry/README.md

 ## My name is Tyrell, I'm a Front-End developer with a focus on HTML5, CSS3, JavaScript and React.
 I am located in beautiful Vancouver, British Columbia, Canada.

 ## I am a self taught developer with a creative personality.
 I love solving problems, building effective applications, automating processes, and learning new things.
 My coding journey has taught me a lot about self discipline and consistency.
-I am currently learning Ruby to increase my backend skills. <br><br>✨ [View My Portfolio](https://tyrellcurry.io) ✨
+I am currently learning more about Data Structures and Algorithms. <br><br>✨ [View My Portfolio](https://tyrellcurry.io) ✨
 <br>